awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 - OK > OK
 - Click Save after images have aligned

-Photo alignment should take approximately 15 minutes.
+Photo alignment should take between 5 to 15 minutes, depending on the artifact.

 #### Refine the bounding box position
 - Use *Resize Region*, *Move Region*, and *Rotate Region* to ensure that the entire object appears in the bounding box for each separate chunk.